Estimated reading time: 8 minutes

 What this means for the glass ceiling is leaders must understand the bias that creates it and strive to unravel the bias – first and foremost within themselves.

-It is thus critical to understand the problem accurately in the first place.
+It is thus critical to understanding the problem accurately in the first place.
 But how does one do this?

 He strives to be fair and objective while also developing trust and rapport with his direct reports.

-One way he develops rapport is regular evening social events where he can get to know his team better, and they him.
+One way he develops rapport is regular evening social events where he can get to know his team better, and them.
 He has four male managers and one female manager, Kelly.

 All the male managers religiously attend Brad’s social events.
 However, Kelly has yet to attend even one social event.
 She is a mother and her duties at home are almost as demanding as at the office.